imagej/imagej.github.io/pages/Git.md

   - [Git for dummies](Git_for_dummies "wikilink") tutorial on this web site

-If you are passingly familiar with Git, but wish it wasn't so arcane, check out:
+If you are passingly familiar with Git, but wish it wasn"t so arcane, check out:

   - [Think Like (a) Git - A Guide for the Perplexed](http://think-like-a-git.net/)

-{% endcapture %}

-{% include info-box content=includecontent %}

-{% include develop-menu content='tools' %}Development of ImageJ and related software relies heavily on [Git](http://git-scm.com/).
+' %} {% include develop-menu content='tools' %}Development of ImageJ and
+related software relies heavily on [Git](http://git-scm.com/).
 See the [source code](source_code "wikilink") page for information on where the Git repositories reside.